-The Agency's Compliance Program, Compliance Plan, and policies and procedures demonstrate the Agency's commitment to honest and responsible corporate and provider conduct as it carries out its care-giving mission.
+The Agency's Compliance Program, Compliance Plan, policies and procedures, and Standards of Conduct demonstrate the Agency's commitment to honest and responsible corporate and provider conduct as it carries out its care-giving mission.
 This message is communicated through the Agency's Compliance Program to the individuals receiving services at the Agency, the Agency's employees and independent contractors, and the community at large.